TROVE

 ABOUT THE AUTHOR

 Sandra A. Miller’s writing has appeared in over one-hundred publications, including The Christian Science Monitor, Spirituality & Health, Yankee, Family Fun, and The Boston Globe Magazine, for which she is a regular correspondent.
 One of her essays was turned into a short film called “Wait,” directed by Trudie Styler and starring Kerry Washington.
-She has taught in Europe and Japan and now teaches writing at the University of Massachusetts, Lowell, and lives in Arlington with her husband and two children.
+She has taught in Europe and Japan and now teaches writing at the University of Massachusetts, Lowell.
+Her first novel, Wednesdays at One, was published in 2023.

 “A stirring memoir that beautifully and humorously captures the pain of unresolved loss.”